deckr41/nvim/README.md

 # deckr41/nvim

-> A NeoVim plugin for augmenting your coding with LLM capabilities, focusing on
+> A NeoVim plugin to augument coding with LLM abilities, focusing on mindful
-> mindful collaboration and advanced prompt engineering—laying the foundation
+> collaboration and prompt engineering—laying the foundation for multi-agent AI
-> for multi-agent AI workflows within your projects.
+> workflows within your projects.

 ## Table of contents